Otorongo Amazon River Lodge

 Our lodge is located near the village of Oran, a designated national heritage site in the Peruvian Amazon 2.5 hours by speedboat from the city of Iquitos.
 From our lodge it is possible to explore over fifteen different ecosystems endemic to the Amazon River region in one week.
 We are proud to be the only ones offering such a diversity of programs in such unique areas of the Peruvian Amazon.
 We will see giant ceiba trees, mammoth lily pads, pink and gray river dolphins.
 We will hike through different forest ecosystems spotting monkeys, exotic birds and we will canoe through seasonally flooded forests.

-Your stay and adventures are up to you, we want your trip to be personalized experiences which are flexible and diverse as the Amazon itself.
+We want your trip to be personalized experiences which are flexible and diverse as the Amazon itself.
 All the excursions are designed to be flexible depending on the group or individual.
 Guests and guides often work together to design a custom itinerary based on interest and ability.

 Each guest is appointed a personal bilingual naturalist guide with whom you can organize each day usually over one of three exceptionally prepared meals highlighting regional produce.
 During down time you may choose to visit our extensive tropical butterfly gardens that surround the lodge or try to count the endless number of hummingbirds and exotic flowers just outside your room.